TwilioDevEd/voice-javascript-sdk-quickstart-node/README.md

 ### Receiving Incoming Calls from a Non-Browser Device

 You will first need to configure your Twilio Voice Phone Number with the same ngrok url (with '/voice' on the end) as you did for your TwiML App.
-This tells Twilio what to do once your Twilio Phone number receives an incoming call.
+This tells Twilio how to handle an incoming call directed to your Twilio Voice Number.

    1. Log in to your [Twilio Console](https://www.twilio.com/console)
    2. Navigate to your [Active Numbers list](https://www.twilio.com/console/phone-numbers/incoming)